aakrosh/DIAL/README.md

 assays.
 See the details of the methods here: http://www.biomedcentral.com/1471-2105/11/130/

 ## INSTALLATION
-The programs can be compiled by following the following recipe:
+The programs can be compiled by following the following recipe (see INSTALL for greater detail):

+'''
   % configure --prefix=/usr/local (or whatever installation path you prefer)
   % make
   % make install
+'''

 This complies all the components of the pipeline and puts the binaries in the folder $prefix/bin.
 For more in depth instructions, consult the INSTALL file.